-Etti Palitz is a New York City based commercial and fine art photographer that specializes in capturing glass art, flowers and iconic images of New York City.
+Etti Palitz is a fine art and commercial photographer based in New York City.

 - Owner, Monique Goldstrum Gallery, NYC